ryan-g13/challenges/surLaTable/readme.md

 ## Ideation:
 Instead of utilizing a library or set of libraries I challenged myself to write the solution with vanilla languages.
 I was really excited to learn the nuances of HTML5 and vanilla DOM manipulation.
+Inspiration for the swappable cards was from other UI's I have encountered, the square with rounded corners and the shadow boxing for added depth and feel.
+The under border as a good separator between content blocks.

 The color scheme is inspired by the one currently used on [SurLaTable.com](http://surLaTable.com).

 ## Solution:
 The technologies used for this solution are vanilla JavaScript, (native)HTML5, and SCSS.
+I considered using flexbox, as part of the CSS solution, however I chose to utilize CSS grid since it seems to match the use case better.
+As part of the planning I am familiar with both React.js and JQuery and the power of both of these libraries for DOM manipulation and targeting.

 The testing library being used to write unit tests is Jest